-Excess assets are assets that are above the asset limit.
-They can be reduced to allowable limits if they are used to pay for nursing home or home care costs or for other tings, such as home repairs or improvements, vehicle repair or replacement, clothing, or other household expenses.
-If excess assets are not reduced, the spouse participating in Medicaid long-term care services cannot enroll in Medicaid.
+Excess assets are those that are above the asset limit.
+They can be reduced to allowable limits if they are used to pay for nursing home or home care costs or for other things, such as home repairs or improvements, vehicle repair or replacement, clothing, or other household expenses.
+If excess assets are not reduced, the applicant cannot enroll in Medicaid.